jenkinsci/fabric-beta-publisher-plugin/README.md

 * Upload .apk file to Fabric Beta
 * Choose to notify testers
-  * By group alias
+  * By a group alias
   * By a list of e-mails
 * Specify release notes
-  * From changelog
+  * From the Jenkins changelog
   * With a build parameter
-  * From text file
+  * From a text file
+* Pipeline support

 ## Screenshot